Tonyz4516/break-reminder/README.md

 ## limitation of version 0.1 of the project

-- The camera is only able to detect front of the face, we will add the feature in next versions
+- The camera is only able to detect front of the face, we will add support for other detection models soon